abhinav042/COMP3322/README.md

 A basic, responsive, static webpage made using HTML and CSS.
 Added basic CSS transitions and media queries.
 The webpage is deployed over at : http://i.cs.hku.hk/~agoyal/lab2

 # lab 3
-A to-do webapp made using mysql, php, html, and CSS.
+A to-do webapp made using ajax, mysql, php, html, and CSS.
 The webpage is deployed over at : http://i.cs.hku.hk/~agoyal/lab3